 Financial services behemoth Morgan Stanley offers an extensive list of services to individuals, families, businesses and institutions through the firm’s wealth management division, Morgan Stanley Wealth Management.
-The firm has a team of 15,000 advisors and researchers on staff and more than $904 billion in assets under management (AUM).
-It is headquartered north of New York City in Purchase, N.Y., but it serves clients around the country and the world.
+The division’s offerings include both portfolio management and financial planning services.
+Though it’s headquartered north of New York City in Purchase, New York, the firm serves clients around the country and the world.

 Overview of Morgan Stanley Wealth Management

-Morgan Stanley Wealth Management is one of the largest financial services firms in the country, managing more than $904 billion in assets (AUM).
-The firm has locations in every state as well as Washington, D.C., with more than 700 offices in total.
+Morgan Stanley Wealth Management is one of the largest financial services firms in the country, managing more than $1 trillion in assets under management (AUM).
+The firm has locations in every state as well as the District of Columbia, with more than 700 offices in total.

 Which types of clients does Morgan Stanley Wealth Management serve?

 In particular, the team provides specialized advice to entrepreneurs and other professionals living outside the United States, as well as to sports and entertainment stars.
 While the bulk of the firm’s individual clients are not high net worth, the firm does serve a large swath of high net worth individuals, defined by the SEC as those with at least $750,000 under management or a net worth of at least $1.5 million.

 The required minimum investment varies widely by account.
 A digital advisory product known as Morgan Stanley Access Investing requires as little as $5,000 to start investing.
 Most financial advisors require a minimum of $10,000 to manage a client’s portfolio.
 To access specific outside managers, clients need to put up a lot more, anywhere from $50,000 to $5 million or more, depending on the manager.